 Jun 12, 2018

-Faculty Fellow Laura Miller-Graff has co-authored a study in the International Journal of Behavioral Development that found babies whose mothers experience interpersonal violence during pregnancy are more likely to exhibit aggression and defiance toward their mothers in toddlerhood.
+Faculty Fellow Laura Miller-Graff (psychology and peace studies) has co-authored a study in the International Journal of Behavioral Development that found babies whose mothers experience interpersonal violence during pregnancy are more likely to exhibit aggression and defiance toward their mothers in toddlerhood.